aaron-lebo/dissent/README.md

 Of course such systems are also widespread across other digital goods such as books and music.

-In light of this, I would like to propose a form of DRM which using the Bitcoin protocol and derived cryptocurrencies is decentralized, transferrable, and open.
+In light of this, I would like to propose a form of DRM which uses the Bitcoin protocol and derived cryptocurrencies and is decentralized, transferrable, and open.

 ### Warning